ChienChienChien/Material_Forecasting_System/README.md

 💡 Identify when inventory gaps are expected to emerge

-Current inventory, planned receipts, forecast consumption, and safety stock are displayed on a single timeline, enabling users to understand inventory movements and identify when a shortage is expected to develop.
+Place current inventory, expected receipts, forecast consumption, and safety-stock levels on a single timeline, enabling users to see overall inventory trends and identify when shortages are expected to emerge.

 <table>
   <tr>